Disentangling data contributions to the precision measurement of the largest leptonic mixing angle: Abstract

 \section{Abstract}

-{ Leptonic mixing, together with the massiveness of neutrinos, is one of the most significant discoveries in contemporary particle physics.
-The observed differences in the mixing patterns of quarks and leptons may shed light on our understanding of the three-generation structure of the Standard Model.
 This study examines the precise measurement of the largest leptonic mixing angle $\theta_{23}$ through the analysis of neutrino oscillation data samples.
-Our findings indicate that, contrary to common understanding, the $\nu_{\mu} \rightarrow \nu_e$ appearance samples, rather than the $\nu_{\mu}\rightarrow \nu_{\mu}$ disappearance samples, are sensitive to test the hypothesis of maximal mixing $\theta_{23}=\pi/4$, particularly if $\theta_{23}$ resides in the higher octant and $\sin^2\theta_{23}<0.54$.
-The former serves as the primary source for determining the octant of the $\theta_{23}$ mixing angle; however, the latter remains relevant if $\theta_{23}$ is indeed in the lower octant with $\sin^2\theta_{23}<0.42$.
-In a joint T2HK and DUNE analysis, utilizing only appearance sub-samples can exclude the maximal-mixing and determine the actual octant for about 60\% of the currently allowed range of the $\theta_{23}$ angle.
-We argue that, despite the presence of parameter degeneracy, the precise measurement of $\theta_{23}$ exhibits minimal dependence on other unknown factors, including the CP-violation phase and neutrino mass ordering. \PACS{ {PACS-key}{leptonic mixing} \and {PACS-key}{neutrino oscillation} } }
+Our findings indicate that the $\overset{\brabar}{\nu}_{\mu}\rightarrow \overset{\brabar}{\nu}_{e}$ appearance samples, rather than the $\overset{\brabar}{\nu}_{\mu}\rightarrow \overset{\brabar}{\nu}_{\mu}$ disappearance samples, are sensitive to testing the hypothesis of maximal mixing $\theta_{23}=\pi/4$, particularly if $\theta_{23}$ resides in the higher octant and $\sin^2\theta_{23}<0.54$.
+The former serves as the primary source for determining the octant of the $\theta_{23}$ mixing angle; however, the latter remains relevant for wide-band energy experiment like DUNE if $\theta_{23}$ is significantly deviated from the maximal value.
+In the joint analysis of T2HK and DUNE with ultimate precision 1\% on $\sin^{2}\theta_{13}$, utilizing only appearance sub-samples can exclude the maximal-mixing and determine the actual octant for about 64\% of the currently allowed range of the $\theta_{23}$ angle.
+We argue, that despite the presence of parameter degeneracy, the precise measurement of $\theta_{23}$ exhibits minimal dependence on other unknown factors, including the CP-violation phase and neutrino mass ordering.